chauff/cse1500-web-transcripts/_lectures/js.md

 </html>
 ```

-### Final notes ...
+## Final notes ...

 In the seven DOM interaction examples shown here, we did not have to add a lot of code and thus **for presentation purposes** we chose to keep things lean and move all JavaScript code into the HTML file.
 This allows you to copy the code snippet at once and run/explore it.
 When writing web applications that go beyond those having just a few lines of code, this should be avoided: your JavaScript code should be in dedicated files and the object-oriented programming paradigm should be employed.

-Many of the concepts introduced here will come back in the later lectures&mdash;JavaScript will keep us busy right up to the last lecture of this course.
+Many of the concepts introduced throughout this lecture will come back in the later lectures&mdash;JavaScript will keep us busy right up to the last lecture of this course.

 <optional-info markdown="block">
 If you are already familiar with modern JavaScript you may wonder why we do not cover concepts such as promises and async/await (which were designed to solve the major issue that arise with callbacks) in this course.
 The reason is a lack of time.
 For those interested in how to make asynchronous programming in JavaScript less painful (and once you will have used callbacks in the programming project of this class you will understand what the phrase *callback hell* refers to), take a look at this [very detailed video](https://youtu.be/gB-OmN1egV8) on the topic.